 In this section, we describe the components of our QA system, Joost.
-Questions are analyzed and assigned a question class.
-If the class corresponds to a relation for which information has been extracted off-line, answers and corresponding document id's are retrieved from the relevant relation table.
-Otherwise, Information Retrieval is used to find paragraphs relevant to the question.
-Linguistic techniques are used to extract potential answers from these paragraphs.
+Depending on the question class, questions are answered either by table look-up, or by a combination of IR and linguistic techniques.
 Potential answers are ranked on the basis of a score which combines, among others, IR-score, frequency of the answer, and the amount of overlap in dependency relations between question and the sentence from which the answer was extracted.